 When we use GRUB as the boot loader we can setup a full disk LUKS encryption system without any use of a separated unencrypted boot partition.
 Normally a separate boot partition needs to remain unencrypted as the bootloader needs to be able to boot the kernel before invoking LUKS, but because GRUB can load encryption modules such as

 cryptodisk.mod we can use GRUB in various settings and still gain a real full disk encryption model without the need for an unencrypted boot partition.
-This setup is not possible using other boot loaders such as systemd-boot or syslinux, because neither of those boot loaders support loading encryption modules (at least as of writing).
+This setup is not possible using other boot loaders such as systemd-boot or syslinux, because neither of those support loading encryption modules (as of writing).

-The benefits of running with a real full disk encryption rather than an unencryptet boot partition is that we can migitate numerous attacks that can occur before and during the boot process, such as an attacker installing a modified kernel that is able to harvest your password phrase.
-This doesn't mean that the system isn't vulnerable to tampering with the BIOS or the bootloader itself, however it does provide yet another level of security that makes it a bit more difficult to gain access to the encrypted information.
+The benefits of running with a real full disk encryption rather than an unencrypted boot partition is that we can mitigate numerous attacks that can occur before and during the boot process, such as an attacker installing a modified kernel that is able to harvest your password phrase.
+This doesn't mean that the system isn't vulnerable to tampering with the BIOS or the UEFI boot loader itself, however it does provide yet another level of security that makes it a bit more difficult to gain access to the encrypted information.